Dhanasty/dhanasty/README.md

 # 💫 About Me:
-I'm currently Natural Language Processing models<br>
+I'm currently working with NLP models<br>

 ## 🌐 Socials: